isaacmcallister843/Chester_Robotic_Arm/README.md

 This project will allow
 - Easy to use routine setup.
 Easy control over all motor positions and movement - Complete
 - Geospatial system to keep track to gripper location - Complete
-- Safety thresholds to ensure stabilit - In progress, mostly complete
+- Safety thresholds to ensure stability - In progress, mostly complete
 - Sonar sensor support to measure distance - In progress
 - Chess AI support - In progress